 Property division is a critical aspect of divorce – especially for couples with high net worth.
 Even though you are pursuing a divorce in New York, your assets may not all be located in the state.
 Out-of-state and foreign assets pose special challenges.

-Don't risk your financial future by failing to invest in trusted legal counsel.
-Turn to me, Robert Dapelo, a divorce attorney based in Patchogue.
-I am well-versed in how to effectively handle high-asset cases with property in multiple jurisdictions.
-When it comes to protecting your property interests and financial future, you can count on my 25-plus years of aggressive legal advocacy.
+Don’t risk your financial future by failing to invest in trusted legal counsel.
+Turn to The Law Offices of Robert W. Dapelo, Esq., PC, in Patchogue, New York.
+I am founding attorney Robert Dapelo, knowledgeable in family law and divorce and well-versed in how to effectively handle high-asset cases with property in multiple jurisdictions.
+When it comes to protecting your property interests and financial future, you can count on my more than 30 years of aggressive legal advocacy.

-In today's mobile world, it's not uncommon for couples to have lived and worked in multiple states.
-Perhaps you or your spouse still own real estate or retirement assets outside of New York.
-I've handled many such cases and can offer knowledgeable guidance.
+In today’s mobile world, it’s not uncommon for couples to have lived and worked in multiple states.
+Perhaps you or your spouse still owns real estate or retirement assets outside of New York.
+I have handled many such cases and can offer knowledgeable guidance.